DamLabResources/crseek/paper/Main.md

 In order to account for many of the idiosyncrasies of designing CRSIPR/Cas9 tools we have added a few optional features.
 Degeneterate bases can be used across all tools.
-These bases are assumed to be each relevant nucleotide at equal likelihoods and the penalty scores are scaled accordingly.
+These bases are assumed to be each relevant nucleotide at equal likelihoods and the penalty scores are scaled accordingly (eg an R is 50% likely to be an A or G).
-SAM/BAM files can be used in all input instances.
+SAM/BAM files can be used as input in instances.
 This allows for search and estimation across variable populations.
 This is useful when targeting microbiomes, metagenomes, or highly mutable viral genomes.

 # Uses